Kenmare

-Kenmare is a small town in the south of County Kerry, Ireland.
+Kenmare is a town in the south of County Kerry, Ireland.
 The name Kenmare is the anglicised form of Ceann Mara, meaning "head of the sea", referring to the head of Kenmare Bay.

+Kenmare had a population of 2,566 in 2022.
 It is also a townland and civil parish.

 Location

 Kenmare is located at the head of Kenmare Bay (where it reaches the farthest inland), sometimes called the Kenmare River, where the Roughty River (An Ruachtach) flows into the sea, and at the junction of the Iveragh Peninsula and the Beara Peninsula.
 It is also located near the MacGillycuddy's Reeks, Mangerton Mountain and Caha Mountains and is a popular hillwalking destination.
 Nearby towns and villages are Tuosist, Ardgroom, Glengarriff, Kilgarvan, Killarney, Templenoe and Sneem.

 Kenmare is in the Kerry constituency of Dáil Éireann.

 History

 Evidence of ancient settlement in the Kenmare area includes one of the largest stone circles in the south-west of Ireland.
 Close to the town, this stone circle shows occupation in the area going back to at least the Bronze Age (2,200–500 B.C), when it was constructed.
 The circle has 15 stones around the circumference with a boulder dolmen in the centre.